cloudforet-io/api-doc/content/en/board/v1/Post.md

 bookFlatSection: true
 ---
 # [Post](#Post)
-desc: A Post is a message published on a Board.
+A Post is a message published on a Board.
 It also provides notifications to Projects affected by the Post.

 >  **Package : spaceone.api.board.v1**